DiegoSHS/DiegoSHS/README.md

 # Hello to the world, hello everybody!!

-Right now i'm an _autodidact student in UTIM_
+Right now i'm an __autodidact student at UTIM (Universidad Tecnológica de Izúcar de Matamoros)__ I'm studying __Information Technology specialized in Multiplatform Software Development__ (in the university we call it DSM)

 I'm working on SACI, an academic proyect for my university, it's about IoT and automating a greenhouse, showing statistics about ph, temperature, humidity and more data necessary to analyze the state of the plants, im working in the web and mobile app for this moment